When the power of love

 Further reading: Kind words

-Sri Chinmoy's life was an expression of boundless creativity.
-He made contributions in domains of music, poetry, painting, literature and sports.
+Sri Chinmoy's life was an expression of boundless creativity in multiple fields - music, poetry, painting, literature and sports.

 "Music will play a most important role in bringing about world oneness, for music embodies the Universal Heart, the Oneness-Heart."